pXius/react-social-app/README.md

 ﻿
 # Interact!
 ### A proof of concept social media app built with React.
-Interact, or even better, **Inter(React)**, was built with the sole purpose of experimenting, learning and playing with React features, with a specific focus on React 16.8+.
+Interact, or even better, **Inter(React)**, was built with the sole purpose of experimenting, learning and playing with React features, with a specific focus on **modern** React.
 It's an important distinction as the whole app was built using functional components, hooks, useEffect and finally useContext for it's app wide state management.
 That's right... no Redux needed.